 A team of researchers discovered a gene that reacts to sugar in ways that we never thought possible.
 In the lab it was noticed that activating the gene, via placebo, starts enzymes that do anything from fighting diseases to prevent side effects.
 A clear indication something in the body changes when given a placebo.

 Dr. Kimmy Remmington, the woman credited for its discovery told reporters, “I am shocked we didn’t discover this earlier, when you give a baby some glucose before their circumcision they do much better than without.”
 Although a direct correlation into adult patients has yet to be perfected for this application, the first adult surgery using just glucose as an anesthetic went horribly wrong.

-“We found the Gene is activated faster via the oral route vs IV,” she went on further.
-“The IV route upregulated the gene more often-than-not when the researcher said: “I’m injecting dilaudid now” even thought it was a placebo.”
+“We found the gene is activated faster via the oral route versus IV,” she went on further.
+“The IV route upregulated the gene more often-than-not when the researcher said, ‘I’m injecting dilaudid now,’ even though it was a placebo.”